 Prerequisite: Graduate standing.
-Restricted to students pursuing master's degrees in Diplomacy and Military Studies or Global Leadership and Sustainable Development, or a Certificate in National Security Studies
+Restricted to students pursuing master's degrees in Diplomacy and Military Studies or Sustainability, a Certificate in National Security Studies, or a Certificate in Sustainability and Security Studies.

-PSCI 6620 (3) Peacebuilding and Conflict Management
+Peacebuilding and Conflict Management

 A graduate-level course that examines approaches to preventing and managing international conflict, including preventative diplomacy, negotiation, third-party resolution, track-two diplomacy, and evolving collective security arrangements.
 It analyzes the institutions, both official and nongovernmental, that engage in peacemaking and provides detailed case studies of conflict management and dispute resolution.

 Prerequisite: Graduate standing.
-Restricted to students pursuing master's degrees in Diplomacy and Military Studies or Global Leadership and Sustainable Development, or a Certificate in National Security Studies
+Restricted to students pursuing master's degrees in Diplomacy and Military Studies or Sustainability, a Certificate in National Security Studies, or a Certificate in Sustainability and Security Studies.